carlosolarte/java-dist/docs/02-threads/content.md

             System.out.println(T1.getResult());
         }
 ```
-There is a _barrier_ that must be passed before print the result.
+There is a _barrier_ that must be passed before printing the result.
 ---
 ### Returning values
 At the end of the computation, the method `run` may